-As someone who regularly shaves my head, I understand the importance of finding the right frequency for this grooming routine.
+As a person who frequently shaves my head, I grasp the significance of determining the appropriate interval for this personal care practice.

 It’s a question that many of us have pondered: How often should we shave our heads?